NoncerPro/Kadena/README.md

 Dev fee
 ------------------------------------------
-This miner has a fixed 5% dev fee.
+This miner has a fixed 2% dev fee.
 That means 5 minutes in every 100 minutes, miner will run with the donation address.
+Devfee of versions prior to 2.0 is 5%.

 Happy mining!